DAGWorks-Inc/burr/docs/contributing/iterating.rst

     BURR_SERVE_STATIC=false burr-admin-server --no-open --dev-mode

 This will start the server on port 7241.
 Note that this is just a python wrapper -- this also captures stdout.
-We will be fixing this, but ff you want to run it directly (which is best for debugging), you'll want to run it with uvicorn:
+We will be fixing this, but if you want to run it directly (which is best for debugging), you'll want to run it with uvicorn:

 .. code-block:: bash